SaadRada/Dev-Roadmap/JavaScipt/README.md

 # Higher Order Functions

-Hugher Order Function is a function that accepts Functions as a parametrs
+Higher Order Function is a function that accepts Functions as a parametrs

 - ### Map